 My main research interest concerns scientific method.
 I explore, how methodological approaches differ between various disciplines.
 In recent years, I have particularly looked into the epistemology of the engineering sciences and into the epistemology of data science.
 These case studies convinced me of the necessity of reviving and defending an inductivist approach to scientific method against the prevailing hypothetico-deductivism.
 To this purpose, I work on various interrelated concepts like causation or probability as well as on different types of inductive inferences, in particular on analogical reasoning.
 I try to develop these concepts from what Federica Russo has aptly termed a ‘variational rationale’ in contrast to enumerative approaches.
 More specifically, my approach to causation is based on difference making and the account of probability puts the role of symmetries rather than relative frequencies at the center of the analysis.
-I currently work on a book that by defending inductivism aims to provide an epistemological foundation for data science.
+I have published a brief introductory book on the philosophy of science of Big Data.
+I also currently work on a more comprehensive volume that spells out in detail the underlying epistemological argument and by defending inductivism aims to provide an epistemological foundation for data science.